 Due to this difficult situation we are all facing, we have decided to move our courses online and LIVE stream them.
-The Mobility & Flexibility® course is the only course like this available at the moment.
-Not only do you get to enjoy it from the comfort of your own home but you also get to train with our PFS Master Trainer Sara Hearne.
+The Mobility & Flexibility® course is the only course like this available now.
+Not only do you get to enjoy it from the comfort of your own home, but you also get to train with our PFS Master Trainer Sara Hearne.
 Despite this being a LIVE course online, numbers remain limited to ensure an outstanding learning experience.
 Book now to avoid disappointment, as course registration will close once its full.

-MASTER TRAINER Mobility & Flexibility® programme is a course aimed at Fitness Instructors, Personal Trainers, Gym Instructors and Pilates and Yoga Instructors as well as Physiotherapists, Movement Specialists, Massage Therapists Body Workers.
+PFS Mobility & Flexibility is aimed at Fitness Instructors, Personal Trainers, Gym Instructors and Pilates and Yoga Instructors as well as Physiotherapists, Movement Specialists, Massage Therapists Body Workers.

 The Mobility and Flexibility class (MyOver40® or TPMobility®) was created to help people achieve, maintain and enjoy healthy movement throughout everyday activities as well as other exercises in the form of sports, dance, etc. without any restrictions, discomfort or pain.

-In the past stretching was promoted as a way to limit the risk of injury.
+In the past stretching was promoted to limit the risk of injury.
 Recent research questions this line of thinking – we now know that injury prevention is related to force absorption which stretching on its own may decrease.
-It doesn’t mean stretching is useless but that in order to achieve healthy ranges of motions we also need to take care of and control our joints.
+It does not mean stretching is useless but that to achieve healthy ranges of motions we also need to take care of and control our joints.

 Our modern lives limit the need of movement which our bodies were created to enjoy.
 Therefore, our joints lost their ability to move as human joints were designed to.

 “The body will become better at whatever you do or don’t do.
-You don’t move?
+You do not move?
 The body will make you better at NOT moving by locking the tissues together.
-If you move, the body will allow you more movement .”
+If you move, the body will allow you more movement.”

 We try to compensate for the lack of movement by working out through sports which often require the ranges of motion our joints no longer possess - which leads to injuries.

 MOBILITY is the joint’s ability to move through a certain ROM (range of motion) without restrictions and WITH CONTROL.
 It is that control which truly defines it and allows us to move into ACTIVE ROM.
-In order to improve that control, we need to train the muscles and tissues around the joint.
+To improve that control, we need to train the muscles and tissues around the joint.

 FLEXIBILITY is the ability of the muscles, tissues and/or joints to move through a range of motion passively - PASSIVE ROM.